 For a more dressy meal, pop to the Gumstool at Calcot Manor for Cornish sea bream or Gloucester Old Spot.
 Stick on your sombrero and head to El Dorado in Dursley, or try The Wild Garlic at Nailsworth for Old Spot pork belly or chargrilled shorthorn ribeye.

-There’s no shortage of sleeping space at Cotswold Edge House, with beds for 17 plus a couple of z-beds for family flexibility.
+There’s no shortage of sleeping space at Cotswold Edge House, with beds for 17 plus a couple of sofa beds and a couple of z-beds for family flexibility.
 Pick from seven bedrooms, each bursting with classic English charm.
 Wake, yawn, stretch and take in rolling views of the gardens, paddock and Cotswold escarpment beyond.

 The master bedroom is a super king-size, while bedroom two is a king-size.
 Bedroom three comes with French-style twin beds and bedroom four is a double.
 Bedrooms five and six are king-sizes, while bedroom seven sleeps five excited kids or happy hens in three singles and a double.